Ram Dayal Singh

-Raja Ram Dayal Singh was the King of Landhaura.
+Raja Ram Dayal Singh Gujjar of Landhaura was the Raja of Haridwar and the chief of the regionally dominant Khubar clan of Gujjars.Dirk H. A. Kolff, Grass in Their Mouths: The Upper Doab of India under the Company’s Magna Charta, 1793–1830, Brill, 2010.
+Before and after the East India Company's conquest of the Upper Doab in 1803, he controlled extensive territories in the north-western Doab, including much of Saharanpur and parts of Muzaffarnagar, comprising around 1,150 villages with an annual revenue value of at least five lakh rupees.
+His principal fortified centres were at Landhaura, Manglaur and Jhabera.
+Ann Deane, in her account of her journey through the Upper Provinces of Hindostan, described the fortified palace of Raja Ramdial Singh at Manglaur and his exceptionally large stature.
 He was the son of Nahar Singh.
-Under his leadership landhora consisted of more than 800 villages.
+Under his leadership landhora consisted of more than 1150 villages.

 History

-After the death of the Nahar Singh, his son Raja Ram Dayal Singh, succeeded his father after his demise and became the King of Landhaura.
+Raja Ram Dayal Singh succeeded his father Nahar Singh after his death and became the King of Landhaura.
 This transition of power took place in a seamless manner, and Ram Dayal Singh proved himself to be a worthy successor to his father.

 Pradyumna Shah sought help from Dayal in the Battle of Khurbura.
 After the death of Ram Dayal Singh in 1813, a succession dispute arose between his grandson Badan Singh and infant son Kushal Singh from Ram Dayal's wife, Dhan Kunwar.
 It was a tumultuous time for Landhaura as the dispute threatened to disrupt the peace and stability of the region.
 Thankfully, a settlement was eventually reached between the parties involved.
 It was agreed that Dhan Kunwar would pay a large sum of money and expensive goods to Badan Singh and keep Landhaura for her infant son, Kushal Singh.
-This helped to bring an end to the succession dispute and restored calm to the region and the reign of Raja Ram Dayal Singh was marked by significant events that have contributed to the region's rich history.
+This helped to bring an end to the succession dispute and restored calm to the region and the reign of Raja Ram Dayal Singh was marked by significant events that have contributed to the region's rich history.Ann Deane recorded that when she visited Raja Ramdial Singh of Haridwar at Manglore, his eldest son appeared at the castle gate and was described as a “ruffian-like figure”.Ann Deane, A Tour through the Upper Provinces of Hindostan; Comprising a Period between the Years 1804 and 1814: with Remarks and Authentic Anecdotes, to which is Annexed a Guide up the River Ganges, with a Map from the Source to the Mouth, London: C. & J. Rivington, 1823.